Nested REDD+ Public Consultation

 - Supporting the development and implementation of government-led REDD+ programs and helping countries to meet post-2020 commitments while enabling greater greenhouse gas (GHG) mitigation ambitions;

 - Providing a pathway for projects to be transparently and robustly aligned with national REDD+ reference levels and other REDD+ program elements, which will allow these projects to be accepted much more readily into emerging market mechanisms (such as the Carbon Offsetting and Reduction Scheme for International Aviation, CORSIA), and provide longer-term financing certainty.

 The REDD+ nesting concepts that we are considering would support projects in cases where a government reference level has been established under the UN Framework Convention on Climate Change (UNFCCC) or other GHG program (i.e., not JNR) and also where there is no government reference level.

 The consultation will run for 60 days, ending on 31 January 2020.
 After the consultation, we’ll use your input and feedback to develop proposals on specific requirements to address issues raised; we anticipate holding a second public consultation in early 2020.

 Please provide comments in any form (English or Spanish), including via email or by preparing formal documents, and send those to email@example.com by 31 January 2020, including your name, organization and contact information.

-Verra will host two webinars to introduce this public consultation.
+Verra held two webinars introducing this public consultation.